iacobo/iffley-wall-app/static/topos.md

 - 🟩 <span style="color:lime">Green</span>: general holds in the route
 - 🟥 <span style="color:red">Red</span>: final hold

-### Info

-- If there are no yellow holds then it is a sit start.
-- Sit starts consist of any hold you can reach while seated (usually with a foot on the first hold).
-- You do not need to match hands on the final hold.

-### Topos

 | Name                                         | Topo                                                                                                                  |
 |:---------------------------------------------|:----------------------------------------------------------------------------------------------------------------------|